 Following her time with us Hattie wrote us a short piece about her experiences, we wanted to share this to help bust some preconceptions, not just about engineering itself, but also about women in engineering.

-“I started the day somewhat skeptical of how interesting structural engineering could be, as far as I was concerned it involved walking around dirty building sites and discussing dull, complicated things that no ‘normal person’ would otherwise consider!
+“I started the day somewhat sceptical of how interesting structural engineering could be, as far as I was concerned it involved walking around dirty building sites and discussing dull, complicated things that no ‘normal person’ would otherwise consider!
 My first visit with the GSE team was to a house in which a basement was being installed.
 I went down a floor to the basement level and, unsurprisingly, the site was dirty and dark, I thought to myself ‘I have sussed out this engineering malarkey without having seen it in action!’
 But as I looked around more closely, I noticed a huge pipe running through the basement and mounds of soil above my head.
 I was fascinated by what was essentially a hole in the ground and how this dark, dirty space would flourish into bright, comfortable rooms with the assistance of engineering knowledge.

 We then went to another house to conduct a structural survey to see if it would be possible to add an extension to it.
 As we went around the site, I learned some very technical ways of surveying a house: